Gilbert Ling: Gerard-Graham-Ling microelectrode

 The microelectrode in use today is essentially the same as this, except that it usually contains a concentrated salt solution, and is commonly referred to as the glass capillary.

 In 1950 Gerard was nominated for the Nobel Prize for helping to develop the microelectrode as used in electrophysiology.

 Association induction hypothesis

-An alternative and controversial hypothesis to the membrane and membrane pump theories, the Association Induction Hypothesis is a claim related to the properties and activities of microscopic assemblies of molecules, atoms, ions and electrons of the smallest unit of life called nano-protoplasm.
+An alternative and controversial hypothesis to the membrane and membrane pump theories, the association induction hypothesis is a claim related to the properties and activities of microscopic assemblies of molecules, atoms, ions, and electrons of the smallest unit of life called nano-protoplasm.

-Ling wrote books describing his hypothesis in 1962 and 1984; and later self-published other books.
+Ling wrote books describing his hypothesis in 1962 and 1984, and later self-published other books.

 Polarized-oriented multilayer theory

-In 1965, Ling added his Polarized-Oriented Multilayer (PM or POM) theory of cell water to the Association Induction Hypothesis.
-The theory argues that cell water is polarized and oriented and thus dynamically structured.
+In 1965, Ling added his polarized-oriented multilayer of cell water to the association induction hypothesis.
+The theory argues that intracellular water is polarized and oriented and thus dynamically structured.